-The above costs reflect the estimated tuition and fees for all required credit hours, based on the most common program sequences, taken over the course of four semesters (full-time) or six semesters (part-time).
+The above costs reflect the estimated tuition and fees for all required credit hours, based on the most common program sequences, taken over the course of four semesters (full-time) or five semesters (part-time).
 Program cost may vary depending on program sequencing.

 There are many student loan programs available to help finance graduate education.
 Loan programs of particular interest to graduate students are:

 - Direct Graduate PLUS Loans

 - Private Education Loans

 Applicants can apply for most loans through the University of Utah Financial Aid and Scholarships Office.

 To begin the process of applying for federal assistance, fill out the Free Application for Federal Student Aid (FAFSA).

 - FastWeb allows students to efficiently search scholarships

 Applicants requiring a visa to attend school in the U.S. unfortunately are not eligible for U.S. federal financial aid.
 To fund their education, many international students take education loans from their home country or have family members financially support them during their studies.